HABITAT

 Five Wildlife Management Areas occur within the Helena area including:

 • Canyon Creek WMA – This 3,315 acre WMA occurs 28 miles northwest of Helena and is comprised of five land purchases that occurred over more than two decades.Montana Fish and Wildlife Conservation Trust enabled purchase of two of these parcels.
-For maps, plan, and further details go to MFWP:
+Maps and additional information

 • Canyon Ferry WMA – Thirty miles east of Helena, the 5,129 acre Canyon Ferry WMA encompasses four ponds and more than 300 islands constructed for bird habitat.
 In addition to being excellent waterfowl and other bird habitat, the WMA sustains white-tailed deer, moose, and habitat for a variety of other wildlife.
-For maps and further information:
+Maps and additional information

-• Spotted Dog WMA Southwest of Helena about 40 miles is the 37,877 acre Spotted Dog WMA.
+• Spotted Dog WMA – Southwest of Helena about 40 miles is the 37,877 acre Spotted Dog WMA.
 It provides winter habitat for migratory populations of deer and elk.
 Controversy continues over management of wildlife and livestock grazing on this WMA.
-For maps, plan, and further details go to MFWP:
+Maps and additional information

 Wildlife Connectivity & Continental Divide